stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 27 (P4L4) - Design Patterns.md

 ### Patterns And UML Quiz

 _UML class model diagrams distinguish associations in which deleting a collection deletes its elements from those that don't.
-What is the visual indication of the former?_
+What is the visual indication of the former_?

 A filled diamond on the collection end of the line.

 ### Composite Pattern Quiz

 _Imagine that you were writing an application to manage parts inventories.
-Match the class names from the Composite pattern given to the application data in the list._
+Match the class names from the Composite pattern given to the application data in the list_.

 - Client: `OutOfStockDetector`
 - Component: `InventoryItem`